wearpants/instrument/doc/output.rst

 [0, 1, 4, 9, 16]

-Unless individually specified, metrics are reported using the global :func:`.default_metric`.
+Unless individually specified, metrics are reported using the global :func:`instrument.default_metric`.
 To change the active default, simply assign another metric function to this attribute.
 In general, you should configure your metric functions at program startup, **before** recording any metrics.
 :func:`.make_multi_metric` creates a single metric function that records to